VegardFalmaar/IN4200/HE1/IN4200_HE1_15817/README.md

     - `make memcheck` (requires [Valgrind](https://valgrind.org/))

-        This compiles and runs the test code (serial) while using Valgrind to check for memory leaks and errors.
+        This compiles and runs the test code while using Valgrind to check for memory leaks and errors.

 - `main.cpp`